dh256git/project27/src/support/index.md

 We are here to support those who need it the most.

+{% include global/cover-image.html image="support-cover.png" alt="A cartoon hand holding a wrench and reaching out from a laptop screen." %}
 ### Why do we offer personalised support?

 We know from experience, written tutorials and guides aren't always enough.
 Sometimes we just need a little more hands-on support.
-That's why we come to you, listen to your needs and unique circumstances, and why we help.
+That's why we come to you, listen to your needs and unique circumstances, and why we want to help.

 ### Who is going to provide the support?